terra-money/docs/docs/migration/exchange-faq.md

 The new Terra 2.0 chain will start from a height of `1`.

 ### Can you clarify the differences between the block and transaction parsing logics of classic vs new Luna?

 There will be no changes, except that `MsgTypes` will change from `terra.wasm.v1beta1.MsgExecuteContract` to `cosmwasm.wasm.v1.MsgExecuteContract` for the new chain.

 ## Upgrades

-### Does Terra.JS need to be upgraded?
+### Does Terra.js need to be upgraded?

 Yes, there will be a new release of Terra.js.
-However, the interface will not change.
+However, the interface will not change significantly.
 For more information, see [](../develop/terra-js/terra-classic.md).

 ### Are there any changes to the API interface?